exactly-once/Home/content/posts/improving-outbox.md

 You may remember that we discussed two main issues in with the Outbox pattern.
 If not, we'll remind you.
 The first issue is connected with the tight coupling between the deduplication information (the ID of the incoming message) and the processing outcome information (the outgoing messages).
 Because of it, is is not possible to implement the Outbox pattern over a storage that does not support multi-entity transactions and robust querying.
 In practice, this limits the applicability of the Outbox pattern to the relational databases.

 The second issue is the non-deterministic deduplication data eviction.
-The information about the processed messages is removed based on its age, based on the assumption that duplicates are more likely to be spaced closely on the time axis and that the likelihood of a duplicate message arriving goes down super-linearly with the time distance between the duplicate copies.
+The information about the processed messages is removed based on its age, following the assumption that duplicates are spaced closely on the time axis and that the likelihood of a duplicate arrival goes down super-linearly with the time elapsed from the first delivery.
 In other words, the most prevalent strategy is to keep the deduplication data for a week and hope that it is enough.
 Well, we think we can do better.

 ## Decoupling